+No remote control or optical input

-One reason why the carton was so heavy was that underneath the cardboard, the DAC was packed within a nice sock within a sturdy metal travel case.
-Ideon Audio's Australian distributor, Absolute Hi End, confirmed this is standard packaging for the $I\Omega N$.
-No matter where you are, Ideon clearly wants your high-end DAC to arrive in perfect condition.
+was that underneath the cardboard, the DAC was packed within a nice sock within a sturdy metal travel case.
+Ideon Audio's Australian distributor, Absolute Hi End, confirmed this is standard packaging for the I Ω N. No matter where you are, Ideon clearly wants your high-end DAC to arrive in perfect condition.

 Four versions of this unit are available.
 This silver-finished review model (\$25,900), simply the 'I Ω N DAC', also comes with a black finish (\$28,550).
 Then there is the 'I Ω N & Pre-amp' variation in silver (\$35,950) and black (\$36,500) whose name speaks for its distinction: it has preamplification built-in.
-Indeed, the rear panel of the DAC-only I Ω N simply features cutouts for the balanced and unbalanced inputs and outputs offered by the DAC/preamp version.
+The rear panel of the DAC-only I Ω N simply features cutouts for the balanced and unbalanced inputs and outputs offered

+from \$27,900

+by the DAC/preamp version.

 The design is simplicity itself.
-The only controls are a rear-panel power switch and a front-panel dial that can be turned, pressed and hold-pressed to control the unit.
-There is no remote control (the preamp version does come with one).
-The front panel also hosts a four-line screen displaying all the information that you need, such as the selected input and input format (PCM or DSD), the output level, the sampling frequency, and the digital output filter currently engaged.
+The only controls are a rear-panel power switch and a front-panel dial that can be turned, pressed and hold-pressed to control The thing about DACs at this level is not so much the chip employed but what's around it.
+And that's Ideon Audio's specialty the unit.
+There is no remote control (the preamp version does come with one, however).
+The front panel also hosts a fourline screen displaying all the information that you need, such as the selected input and input format (PCM or DSD), the output level, the sampling frequency, and the digital output filter currently engaged.
 The default output level is fairly hot: 8.8 volts RMS FS via the balanced outputs, and 4.4 volts via unbalanced.
-The Medium level is -3dB, while Low (which we mostly used so that the output was in line with our other gear) is -6dB.
+The Medium level is -3dB, while Low (which I mostly used so that the output was in line with my other gear) is -6dB.
 If you select Variable, the dial can act as an attenuator.

-You get a choice of seven digital filters, none of which is (thankfully, in our opinion!) a NOS one.
+You get a choice of seven digital filters, none of which is (thankfully, in my opinion) a NOS one.